m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 Next, the client encrypts the message as follows.
 It first encrypts the message with the public key of the final node.
 Then, it encrypts that result with the public key of the second to last node.
 It works backward until it finally encrypts the bundle with the public key of the first node.

-This strategy results in a message that is encrypted in layers, hence the “onion”.
+This strategy results in a message that is encrypted in layers, hence the "onion".
 As the traffic passes through the network, each node decrypts its layer, unwrapping the message one decryption at a time.
 The final node reveals the plaintext packet and forwards it the last hop to its destination.

 ## Controlling Tracking on the Internet
 Browsers give us some control with regard to how we are tracked on the Internet.
 There are a few techniques we can employ to try to reduce the amount of information collected about us.